-- Has developed and implements a policy to monitor subcontractors where it is a client requirement. - Has informed its client when manufacturing is not taking place at his own site. - Ensures his subcontractors have the legal right to work. - Ensures there is no substantial evidence of forced / bonded / trafficked / prison labor at subcontractor level. - Ensures there is no substantial evidence of child / underage labor at subcontractor level.
+- 3.8.1.
+Has developed and implements a policy to monitor subcontractors where it is a client requirement. - 3.8.2.
+Has informed its client when manufacturing is not taking place at his own site. - 3.8.3.
+Ensures his subcontractors have the legal right to work. - 3.8.4.
+Ensures there is no substantial evidence of forced / bonded / trafficked / prison labor at subcontractor level. - 3.8.5.
+Ensures there is no substantial evidence of child / underage labor at subcontractor level.

-Freedom of Association and Collective Bargaining.The processor
+3.9.
+Freedom of Association and Collective Bargaining.

-- Has a documented policy concerning employees' rights to freedom of association and to collective bargaining. - Respects employees' rights to freedom of association and to collective bargaining in line with ILO Conventions No. 87 and No. 98, participates in collective bargaining processes in good faith and does not obstruct alternative means of association where there are legal restrictions.
-In the absence of formal collective bargaining, worker committees should be permitted to discuss workplace issues. - Ensures union members, representatives of workers and any personnel engaged in organizing workers are not subjected to discrimination, harassment, intimidation or retaliation for being union members, representative(s) of workers or engaged in organizing workers, and that such representatives have access to their members in the workplace.
+- 3.9.1.
+Has a documented policy concerning employees' rights to freedom of association and to collective bargaining. - 3.9.2.
+Respects employees' rights to freedom of association and to collective bargaining in line with ILO Conventions No. 87 and No. 98, participates in collective bargaining processes in good faith and does not obstruct alternative means of association where there are legal restrictions.
+In the absence of formal collective bargaining, worker committees should be permitted to discuss workplace issues. - 3.9.3.
+Ensures union members, representatives of workers and any personnel engaged in organizing workers are not subjected to discrimination, harassment, intimidation or retaliation for being union members, representative(s) of workers or engaged in organizing workers. - 3.9.4.
+That such representatives have access to their members in the workplace.